 I heard that loads of war surplus was dumped around Australia

 True.
 There are numerous confirmed dumps and at least as many fantasy stashes of intact aircraft and material.
 The old flooded quarry at Brisbane’s Archerfield aerodrome was drained in the early ’90s by a crackpot in search of loot.
 He did turn up loads of stuff like whole aircraft and parts, guns of various types and sundry items but his operation was shut down suddenly when the whole thing got out of hand.
 Pity.

 Immediately after the war, hundreds of perfectly good aircraft and sundry material was dumped at sea.
 These events are well documented and during the ’90s (again!) a company was formed to attempt the recovery of the many aircraft known to have been dumped off Noosa.
 They hauled in a few rusty parts and went broke.

 Where can I see stuff?

 Australia has dozens of war museums and many more memorial sites, with new ones popping up too.
 Some are little more than private collections on display and others, like the fabulous Australian War Memorial in Canberra, are chock-a-block with stuff.
 There’s even a huge warehouse there for all the bits they don’t have room to display.
 Plans are afoot to greatly expand the AWM and display that massive stash.

-Some of the more interesting and educational locations are the old wartime installations, bases and airfields, particularly those inside the NT and Qld war zones.
-It would be impossible to list everything, so here’s a few things you probably haven’t heard about:
+Some of the more interesting and educational locations are the old wartime installations, bases and airfields, particularly those inside the NT and QLD war zones.
+It would be impossible to list everything, so here are a few things you probably haven’t heard about:

 Driving up the Stuart Highway to Darwin you start to see many sign-posted historic WWII sites.
 Airfields, hospitals, supply bases and encampments dot the landscape all the way.
 Not much is left at many of these sites except for orphaned concrete foundations and some unclaimed scrap metal, but they stand testament to the urgency of the time.